khakhalin/notes/02_Regression.md

 * Bias: (Eh-Ey)²
 * Variance of the data, aka noise, or irreducable error: (Ey-y)²

-Refs: ESLII p24, p37; [lecture by K Weinberger](https://www.youtube.com/watch?v=zUJbRO0Wavo).
+Refs: ESL p24, p37; [lecture by K Weinberger](https://www.youtube.com/watch?v=zUJbRO0Wavo).

 > So it's directly related to overfitting.
 Low bias = high variance = great fit on the training set, but horrible fit on the testing set.

 > **My understanding** is that it is also somewhat similar to precision / recall situation.
 If you try to minimize bias (make your classifier cling to the data), you fall at mercy of your training set, and so increase variance.
 Each particular classifier, understood as an instance produced by some particular set of training data, will cling to this testing data, so all classifiers will be slightly different, if you train on different data.
 If you believe that the underlying solution has some constraints to it, you may want to restrain your classifier, even at cost of accepting higher bias (Eh-Ey), so that it would not change that widely for different subsets of your testing data.
 Regularization does that.
 Then for each given training set you'll get higher bias, but you'll reduce variance (of your classifier, across all possible training set), as all models will be more similar to each other, and hopefully also closer to the "ground truth".
 Essentially, a parsimony principle: an assumption that simpler models are better.

-A typical graphical illustration of it looks like this (ESLII p38), as you change a parameter, first where both training and testing losses go down, but at some point overfitting kicks in and turns the test curve up.
+A typical graphical illustration of it looks like this (ESL p38), as you change a parameter, first where both training and testing losses go down, but at some point overfitting kicks in and turns the test curve up.

 > But look, it would only work if the ground trugh is actually simple.
 Why does it work?
 Why is the ground truth actually simple?
 Is it some expected statistical property that the world actually follows?
 Or is it because a typical practical problem has certain properties?
 Seems like that; see below.

 ### Variance of parameter estimations
 How well can we guess θ?
 Assuming that y_i have normal uncorrelated noise with variance σ², we get var(θ) = (XᵀX)⁻¹σ², where σ² can be estimated from σ² ~ ∑ (y-h)² / (N-p-1).
-(ESLII p47) In this case, θ are destributed multivariate-Gaussian, and estimations for σ² are chi-squared with N-p-1 degrees of freedom.
+(ESL p47) In this case, θ are destributed multivariate-Gaussian, and estimations for σ² are chi-squared with N-p-1 degrees of freedom.
 Which also means that we can use t-test for particular θ_i.

 For **categorical variables** (in X), the situation is a bit different, as each of them is represented by several **dummy variables**  (one for each of the levels), and these dummy variables need to be included or excluded all together.
 F-statistics (with p1-p0, N-p1-1 degrees of freedom).